Canon SX420 vs Sony NEX-7

 It is notable that the SX420 offers wifi support, while the NEX-7 does not.
 Wifi can be a very convenient means to transfer image data to an off-camera location.

-The SX420 is a recent model that features in the current product line-up of Canon.
-In contrast, the NEX-7 has been discontinued (but can be found pre-owned on eBay).
-There has not been a direct replacement model for the NEX-7 from Sony.
+Both the SX420 and the NEX-7 have been discontinued, but can regularly be found used on eBay.
+The SX420 was replaced by the Canon SX430, while the NEX-7 does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Sony websites.

 So what is the bottom line?
 Is there a clear favorite between the Canon SX420 and the Sony NEX-7?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.